molgenis/STEMI-scRNA-seq/README.md

 ### metadata

-metadata is stored in the metadata.tsv.gz file.
+metadata info on sample assignment, celltype assignment and timepoint/condition, is stored in the metadata.tsv.gz file.
 This data can be added in Seurat like this:

 ```r
 stemi_metadata <- read.table('/dir/to/metadata.tsv.gz', header = T, row.names = 1, sep = '\t')